Skip to main content

 Building a Capability, Not Buying a Product

-The purpose of a virtual CISO engagement is not to create a dependency.
+The purpose of this kind of engagement is not to create a dependency.
 It is to build a security capability within your organisation that you own and retain regardless of who manages it.

-After 12 months, your organisation has a complete security programme: policies, processes, risk management, compliance documentation, staff awareness, board reporting, and a track record of measurable improvement.
-That programme belongs to you.
+After 12 months, your organisation has a complete security capability: policies, processes, risk management, compliance documentation, staff awareness, board reporting, and a track record of measurable improvement.
+That capability belongs to you.

 The average NZ cyber incident costs $530,000.
 A full-time CISO costs $200,000+ per year.
-An Assurance programme costs $42,000 per year and delivers the same governance outcomes — risk assessment, policy lifecycle, compliance management, board reporting, and incident coordination.
-The question is not whether you can afford a security programme.
-It is whether you can afford another year without one.
+Assurance support costs $42,000 per year and delivers the same governance outcomes — risk assessment, policy lifecycle, compliance management, board reporting, and incident coordination.
+The question is not whether you can afford proper security ownership.
+It is whether you can afford another year without it.

 Book a free consultation — see what the first 90 days can look like for a business your size.